Maasai people: History

 The Maasai inhabit the African Great Lakes region and arrived via South Sudan.
-Most Nilotic speakers in the area, including the Maasai, the Turkana and the Kalenjin, are pastoralists and are famous for their fearsome reputations as warriors and cattle rustlers.
+Most Nilotic speakers in the area, including the Maasai, the Turkana and the Kalenjin, are pastoralists and have a reputation as fearsome warriors and cattle rustlers.
 The Maasai and other groups in East Africa have adopted customs and practices from neighbouring Cushitic-speaking groups, including the age-set system of social organisation, circumcision, and vocabulary terms.

 Origin, migration and assimilation

 Many ethnic groups that had already formed settlements in the region were forcibly displaced by the incoming Maasai.
 Other, mainly Southern Cushitic groups, were assimilated into Maasai society.
 The Nilotic ancestors of the Kalenjin likewise absorbed some early Cushitic populations.